Bev Yanez: Reign FC, 2014–2019

-In December 2013, Goebel Yanez signed with Seattle Reign FC for the second season of the National Women's Soccer League on loan from INAC Kobe Leonessa.
-Of the signing, Reign FC head coach, Laura Harvey said, "We immediately knew that Bev would be a massive addition to our club, so we made it a priority to find a way to bring her to Seattle for the 2014 season."
+In December 2013, Yanez signed with Seattle Reign FC on loan from INAC Kobe Leonessa for the second season of the National Women's Soccer League.
+Of the signing, Reign FC head coach Laura Harvey said, "We immediately knew that Bev would be a massive addition to our club, so we made it a priority to find a way to bring her to Seattle for the 2014 season."

-During the 2014 season, Goebel Yanez helped the Reign set a league record unbeaten streak of 16 games during the first part of the season.
-During the 16 game stretch, the team compiled a 13–0–3 record.
-The Reign finished first in the regular season clinching the NWSL Shield for the first time.
+During the 2014 season, Yanez helped the Reign set a league record unbeaten streak of 16 games during the first part of the season, going 13–0–3 (W-L-D).
+The Reign finished first in the regular season, clinching the NWSL Shield for the first time.
 After defeating the Washington Spirit 2–1 in the playoff semi-finals, the Reign were defeated 2–1 by FC Kansas City during the championship final.
 Yanez was the only Reign player to appear in all 24 regular season games and both playoff games, scoring 5 goals along the way.

 After returning to INAC and playing for the rest of the 2014 Nadeshiko League season, Yanez signed for the Reign permanently ahead of the 2015 season.
-That year, Yanez was the second-highest scorer on the team with 9 goals following Kim Little with 10.
-The Reign finished the regular season in first place clinching the NWSL Shield for the second consecutive time.
+That year, Yanez was the second-highest scorer on the team, her 9 goals following Kim Little with 10.
+The Reign finished the regular season in first place, clinching the NWSL Shield for the second consecutive time.
 After advancing to the playoffs, Seattle faced fourth-place team Washington Spirit.
 Yanez scored the game-opening goal in the 71st minute after subbing in following a hip strain injury that had kept her from the pitch for a few games.
 After defeating the Spirit 3–0, the Reign advanced to the championship final.
 Seattle was ultimately defeated 1–0 by FC Kansas City during the championship final in Portland.
-Yanez, along with teammates Lauren Barnes, Kim Little, and Jess Fishlock were named to the NWSL Best XI team.
+Yanez, along with teammates Lauren Barnes, Kim Little, and Jess Fishlock, were named to the NWSL Best XI team.

 On February 10, 2020, Yanez announced her retirement from professional soccer.